tSoniq/displayx/README.md

 About tSoniq
 ------------

-tSoniq is a Barcelona based software consultancy specialising in MacOS and iOS application and driver development.
+tSoniq is a Barcelona based consultancy specialising in wireless multimdia, hardware and semiconductor design, together with MacOS and iOS application and driver development.

 For more information on what we offer, please visit http://tsoniq.com.